 Northwestern Mutual doesn’t currently offer the ability to get quotes online

-Northwestern Mutual Life Insurance offers a wide range of products including several options for whole life insurance.
+Northwestern Mutual Life Insurance offers a wide range of products, including several options for whole life insurance.
 The company issues whole life policies up to ages 55 to 80, depending on the plan you choose.
 Plans offer level premium payment options up to age 65 or 90.
-They also have the option of a survivorship whole life policy and a blended term and whole life policy option, which is unique to them.
+They also have a survivorship whole life policy and a blended term and whole life policy option, which is unique to them.

-Northwestern Mutual is set to pay out $6 billion in dividends to policyholders in 2020 - almost three times as much as its competitors.
+Northwestern Mutual paid over $6 billion in dividends to policyholders in 2020 - more than twice as much as its nearest competitor.
 You can use your dividends in one of four ways: purchase paid-up additions to your life insurance which increase your death benefit, take a break on your premium payments, accumulate interest by adding them to the cash value of your policy, or ask to receive your dividends in cash to spend or invest them outside of your policy.

 Northwestern Mutual does not offer quotes online.
-Policies are customized so you need to speak to a financial advisor or independent broker or agent to purchase a whole life policy.
+Policies are customized, so you need to speak to a financial advisor or independent broker to purchase a whole life policy.

 Read the full review: Northwestern Mutual Life Insurance

 State Farm has been in business since 1922 and is a well-known name for all types of insurance.
 The company has a financial strength rating of A++ (Superior) by AM Best.